dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 #### SCSS utilities and properties

-Use the same sass setup as all the other components.
+Use the same SASS setup as all the other components.
 You may re-use all the [helper classes](/uilib/helpers/classes):

 - `./packages/dnb-eufemia/src/style/core/utilities.scss`
 - `./packages/dnb-eufemia/src/style/core/properties.scss`